New and Used Car Dealer Bond Process

 Most states require auto dealer bonds to operate a dealership, but not all.
-If you're just beginning your research, select your state from the map below to determine your requirements (you may see several bonds listed, such as new and used car dealer bonds, or none at all).
+If you're just beginning your research, select your state from the map below to determine your requirements.
 If you have any doubts about which bond you need, it is best to contact a bond professional.

 If you need help with getting your license, we created a free e-book guide that will walk you through every step to get your auto dealer license.
 You can also check out our online auto dealer license guide.

 #2: Get Approved for Your Motor Vehicle Dealer Bond

 Once you know which bond you need for your dealership, your next step is to apply online and get instantly approved.